lunarway/release-manager/README.md

 ### Policies

-It is possible to configure policies for releases with `hamctl`'s `policy` command.
+It is possible to configure policies for releases with `hamctl`'s `policy` command and globally with flags on the `server`.

 You can `list`, `apply` and `delete` policies for a specific service like below.